 Each race is unique with up to 12 of these fast-disappearing icons of the Chesapeake competing in a swift or leisurely event, depending upon the wind.
 The beautiful Choptank River provides a perfect course for the race, offering great views from its banks.

 The parade of skipjacks and race start and finish are best viewed from Long Wharf Park (near High and Water Streets in Cambridge, MD).
-Join us and celebrate maryland’s skipjacks with food and gift vendors.

 This is a race for pride and to help preserve these wooden skipjacks .
 Each participating Skipjack receives around $700 in show-up money.
 The show-up money gives each boat much needed funds for maintenance and preservation and, of course, the winning boat and her captain get bragging rights for the next year!

-well Over the years, the Dorchester Skipjack Committee has raised and donated over $100,000 to help preserve our vanishing skipjack fleet.
+Over the past 23 years, the Dorchester Skipjack Committee has raised and donated over $100,000 to help preserve our vanishing skipjack fleet.
 We return the Nathan of Dorchester’s show up money to give the other boats larger shares.
 Nine to twelve skipjacks participate in each race, depending on their availability and their seaworthy condition.
 The only other surviving skipjack race on the Chesapeake Bay is the annual Deal Island Labor Day Race, which has been held for almost 60 years.

 BUSINESS SPONSOR PACKAGES are available.
 Download below, or contact us for more information.